 For duty free clearance, the value of individual sample should not exceed Rs.
 5,000/- and aggregate value should not exceed Rs.
 60,000/- per year or 15 units in a year.
 The prototypes of engineering goods can also be imported even if the value is more than Rs.
 5,000/-.
 Such goods upto Rs.
-10,000/- can be imported without payment of duty if the said goods are rendered useless as merchandise by a suitable process.
+10,000/- can be imported without the payment of duty if the said goods are rendered useless as merchandise by a suitable process.
 Where the value exceeds Rs.
 10,000/-, the said goods are to be re-exported within a period of 9 months or such extended period as Asstt.
 Commissioner of Customs may allow.
 High value goods are to be imported by depositing duty with the Customs and giving an undertaking for their re-export within 9 months.
 The deposited duty is refunded when the machinery is exported back.
 The following clarification may be necessary on the above guidelines

 The value of any item imported during a year should not exceed 15 units of the said item or Rs.
 60,000/-.
-However, if more than one product is being imported into the India the value limit is increased proportionately.
+However, if more than one product is being imported into India, the value limit will be increased proportionately.
 Similarly, in case samples are consigned to many consignees by one foreign company, but they are being sent at the same time through some Port/ Airport, it shall not be changed to duty if the limit of Rs.
 5,000/- per unit each adhered to.
-The consignments meant for distribution to different parties in India can also be imported together for convenience of transport, if the packets are clearly marked and addressed to different persons in India.
+The consignments meant for distribution to different parties in India can also be imported together for convenience of transport if the packets are clearly marked and addressed to different persons in India.
 The value of Rs.
 5,000/- is the export value of the goods excluding locally refundable taxes like VAT in the country of despatch.
 In case of free samples of Rs.
 5000/-, it does not include freight or courier charges.
 If it is above Rs.
-5000/- freight and insurance charges would be added to calculate the duty payable in India.
+5000/-, freight and insurance charges would be added to calculate the duty payable in India.

 The purpose of these beneficial notifications is to allow duty free import of genuine Commercial samples into the country.
 It is not to be used as a means to avoid paying Customs Duty through repeated imports in smaller lost.
 The bonafide commercial travellers of India or abroad are advised to travel with authorisation from their companies and carry normal trade literature as evidence of the genuineness of their baggage.
-The said goods, should also be clearly marked as samples.
+The said goods should also be clearly marked as samples.
 Normally, their passport shows the nature of their repeated travel.
 The invoices of samples sent from abroad should indicate that these goods are samples.
 The goods may bear inscription, markings or tags showing them as samples.

-With reference to which place the value of the goods will be calculated i.e. whether the value is its value in India or abroad?
+With reference to which place the value of the goods will be calculated i.e., whether the value is its value in India or abroad?

 How the machineries which are costing more than Rs.
 5,000/- but below Rs.
 10,000/- are defaced to enable them to be brought without payment of duty?

-Copy of export contract or letter of credit as the case may be
+Copy of export contract or letter of credit, as the case may be

 Interest on delayed payment of duty or on delayed refund/drawback of duty:

-Section 27A, 28AA and 75A of Customs Act, 1962 introduced in1995 Budget provide for changing of interest on delayed payment of customs duty and payment of interest on delayed refunds/drawback of duty.
+Section 27A, 28AA and 75A of Customs Act, 1962 introduced in 1995, Budget provide for changing of interest on delayed payment of customs duty and payment of interest on delayed refunds/drawback of duty.

 There are two types of drawback.